Water is refreshing, good for you and essential for overall health – but it’s also something that people don’t always get enough of.

 - Try flavor infused waters.
 Prepare a pitcher of water in the refrigerator with your favorite fruits, vegetables and herbs each night – and enjoy the following day.
 Also, sparkling water hydrates just as well as flat water

 - Try “smart” water bottles or apps that help you regulate your water intake and encourage healthy drinking habits.
 Set alarms on your mobile phone or in your house to remind you to drink your daily intake.

 Pancreatic cancer patients often have many questions and concerns about nutritional care.
-In addition to PanCAN’s Patient Central, both MyPlate and AICR provide resources on healthy diets.
+In addition to PanCAN’s PanCAN Patient Services, both MyPlate and AICR provide resources on healthy diets.
 A registered dietitian is also an important resource for cancer patients with dietary restrictions.

 Come back to our blog each week for a new installment of the Friday Fix.